DigitalPublishingToolkit/NN09/md/10Rules.md

 This brings us to the design flaw in many decentralized approaches, like the social network Diaspora for example.
 These platforms frequently try to position themselves as a particularly privacy-friendly alternative to Facebook.
-Their privacy settings will often be much stricter, thereby shutting their users off from one another.
+Their privacy settings will often be strict, thereby shutting their users off from one another.
 It is difficult, if not impossible, to find friends and contacts on platforms like these.
-If anything, in concept these decentralized approaches most resemble *anti*-social networks.
+If anything, conceptually these decentralized approaches resemble *anti*-social networks.

 WhatsApp, in contrast, got a lot of things right, although it